 The Mummies of Guanajuato are some of the spookiest attractions of this beautiful colonial city.
-Come and explore the scary side of Guanajuato here!
+Come and visit the spooky Momias de Guanajuato with me!

-When I was a little kid, I always pestered my mother about traveling to Guanajuato for a holiday in order to visit the Mummies of Guanajuato and experience firsthand the legends of horror that made Guanajuato a very infamous city in terms of local folktales and stories from colonial times.
+When I was a little kid, I always pestered my mother about visiting Guanajuato (check out the best things to do and see in Guanajuato here!) for a holiday in order to visit the Mummies of Guanajuato and experience firsthand the legends of horror that made Guanajuato a very infamous city in terms of local folktales and stories from colonial times.

 Are you ready?
 If you are, then proceed with caution, for we are about to explore stories about love, betrayal and death, lots of death.

 *Insert evil laugh here*

 Legends of Guanajuato #01: The Alley of the Kiss AKA El Callejón del Beso.

 This is basically the Mexican version of Romeo and Juliet…with a twist.
 Carlos was a boy from a middle-class family who fell in love with Ana, a rich wealthy girl.
 They began a romance and even got the blessing from her mother, that is, until Ana’s father decided to sell her hand in marriage to a wealthy Spaniard.